What’s the average time a user waits for a site to load?

 One of the most important problems we have as bloggers, is the speed of our site.
 Because who really wants to wait for a slow site to load?
 And since people don’t like waiting, Google ranks slow-loading sites more difficult.

 But then no one wants to visit a bland site.
 Just text; no images, no videos… no fun.
 And images and videos are some of the main reasons that sites load slowly.

-So I’ve been wondering lately about how to increase the website speed of my blog.
+Lately, I’ve been wondering about how to increase the website speed of my blog.
 Here are the ways I found!

 1. Resize Images